Farama-Foundation/PettingZoo/README.md

 while True:
     for agent in env.agents:
         actions = policy(observations, agent)
-        observation = env.turns(actions) # observation is to be used by next agent rewards, dones = env.step()
+        observation = env.turn(actions) # observation is to be used by next agent rewards, dones = env.step()
 ```